 and the Back button to return to this page.

-The door prize drawings were next.
-Each winning lady received a $10 gift card, one for City Fire and one for the movie theater.
+It was time to draw for door prizes.
+Diane Householder and Jeanne Fiore were the luck winners.
+Each won a $10 gift card, one got a card for City Fire and the other got a card for the movie theater.

 Congratulations to ALL our lucky winners.
 For the rest of us... better luck next month (it could happen...).